 Justice and human rights activist and musician Emmanuel Jal will perform Thursday, Feb.
 26, from 8-10 p.m. in the Centennial Student Union Ballroom.

-The event, co-sponsored by IMPACT and the Pan African Conference, is free and open to students, faculty, staff and the public.
+The event, co-sponsored by Student Events Team and the Pan African Conference, is free and open to students, faculty, staff and the public.
 Doors open at 7:30 p.m.

 A former child soldier on the frontline in Sudan, Jal has been hailed as a rising star of African hip hop.
 "War child," his third album and international solo debut, launched him into the spotlight for its profound, empowering messages of peace and reconciliation.
 His lecture will focus on the power of human generosity, the need for political support in Darfur and what each person can do to make a difference.